The biggest update this time isn't multi-root workspaces! Visual Studio Code 1.18 released!

 - 9 summary

-The highlight of this release is the multi-root workspace feature that everyone has been waiting for!
+The main highlight this time is the multi-root workspace, which all of humanity has been waiting for!

 The long-awaited multi-root workspace